Light blue and gray curved divider graphic used in Mohajer Law Firm website layout sections

 Can One Attorney Represent Both Parties?

 You’d be surprised at how often we’re asked the question: Can one attorney represent both parties in a divorce case?
 Often, the reason for this question is related to money.
 After all, it’s perfectly understandable to want to save money on attorney’s fees.
 Unfortunately, not all divorce cases will allow for this.
 Can you hire one attorney to represent both sides in some cases?
 The answer is maybe.
 Let’s dig a little deeper.
 Can a Divorce Attorney Represent Both Parties?
-When we say that “maybe” you can hire the exact attorney to represent both parties in a divorce, the real issue is whether the divorce is contested or not.
+When we say that “maybe” you can hire the same attorney to assist both parties in a divorce, the real issue is whether the matter is contested or not, which is why guidance from an experienced family law attorney in Arcadia can be so important.
 If it is contested, then there is no way you can hire the exact attorney for both parties.
 Naturally, this would create a conflict of interest because the lawyer representing you must put your interests first.
 Our primary goal is to help our clients achieve what is in their best interest legally and expediently.
 If we were to represent both you and your soon-to-be-ex-spouse in your divorce case, there’s no way we could put both your interests and your spouse’s interests first.
-On the other hand, if we’re dealing with an uncontested matter, then potentially, you would be able to hire the exact attorney to represent both you and your spouse.
-In this case, we would be stepping in as the divorce mediator.
+On the other hand, if you are dealing with an uncontested matter, then potentially one attorney may be able to help both spouses move the process forward in a neutral capacity.
+In that situation, the more appropriate role is that of a mediation attorney in Arcadia rather than an advocate for only one side.
 We would help resolve the issues you’re coming to the table with.
 We’d come up with new ideas, and of course, we would take care of the little things like preparing the paperwork and scheduling court dates, if necessary.
 In the case of mediation, it would be up to the two of you to settle.
 Looking for Legal Representation in a Divorce?
 Whether you are in the beginning stages of a separation or have already filed paperwork for a divorce, we understand how difficult this time will be for you.
 No amount of legal assistance or advice will heal the wounds you are experiencing.
 Still, at the same time, a practical and civil divorce can certainly make things easier.
-At Mohajer Law Firm, our legal team has extensive experience representing individuals in divorce cases of all kinds.
-Whether your divorce is contested or uncontested, complicated or cut and dry, we can help.
+At Mohajer Law Firm, our legal team has extensive experience handling a wide range of family-law matters in Arcadia and the surrounding area.
+Whether your divorce is contested or uncontested, complicated or relatively straightforward, our team can help through tailored family law representation.
 Feel free to reach out and give us a call.
 We offer a free initial consultation for prospective clients, and we would be happy to sit down and speak with you about your case. [yotuwp type=”videos” id=”uYriRgduH84″ ]

 Continue Reading Can One Attorney Represent Both Parties?